warkruid/one-click-hugo-cms/content/en/posts/SlowBackup.md

 How:
-    Connect two SOC's via a homemade data diode with usb-to-serial circuits The first SOC 1) stores the incoming backups,
+    Connect two SOC's via a homemade data diode with usb-to-serial circuits The first SOC
+		  1) stores the incoming backups,
-                  2) compresses them
+                  2) compresses them (Maybe convert certain formats to text only?)
                   3) and generates error correcting blocks.
-                  4) The backups and error correcting blocks are then transmitted over the datadiode to the seccond SOC The second SOC then 1) checks the received backup against the error blocks.
+                  4) The backups and error correcting blocks are then transmitted over the datadiode to the seccond SOC The second SOC then
+			1) checks the received backup against the error blocks.
                         2) In case of errors it fixes the backup.
                         3) Uncompresses the backup.
                         4) Generates logs with extensive error messages